jasper-muller/Udacity-P5/final_project/report.md

 ## Algorithm selection
 > What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?

+Result using top-5 features and a Naive Bayes classifier:
+Accuracy: 0.73900       Precision: 0.22604      Recall: 0.39500 F1: 0.28753     F2: 0.34363
+       Total predictions: 15000        True positives:  790    False positives: 2705   False negatives: 1210   True negatives: 10295

+Changing to top-10 features results in exactly the same results

+Using feature scaling with top-10 features results in same results

 #### Pick an algorithm
 At least 2 different algorithms are attempted and their performance is compared, with the more performant one used in the final analysis.